Standardize how

 Zero Infrastructure

-No servers, no proxies, no SaaS.
-Built on native cloud services you already use and pay for.
+No servers, no proxies, no SaaS middleman.
+Built on AWS SSM and Azure Key Vault, services you already use and pay for.

 👤